KonduitAI/konduit-serving/python/tests/README.md

 #### `test_python_serde()`

-Tests serialization/deserialization of Python configuration dictionaries to JSON.
+Tests serializing InferenceConfiguration to JSON.

 Similar to `test_python_serving.py`, this function configures a server with [PythonPipelineStep](../konduit/inference.py#L1221-L1394), converts the configuration into a Python dictionary, then converts it into a JSON file containing the configuration.